JonZavialov/portfolio4/README.md

 ## 👨‍💻 Development

-This project is a currently in progress by Jonathan.
+This project is currently in progress by Jonathan.

 ## 🧪 Try It